-The central mission of the German Centre for Integrative Biodiversity Research (iDiv) is to promote theory-driven synthesis and data-driven theory in biodiversity sciences and to provide the scientific foundation for a sustainable management of biodiversity. iDiv is one of the seven National Research Centres funded by the German Research Foundation (DFG FZT 118).
+The central mission of the German Centre for Integrative Biodiversity Research (iDiv) Halle - Jena - Leipzig is to promote theory-driven synthesis and data-driven theory in biodiversity sciences and to provide the scientific foundations for the sustainable management of biodiversity. iDiv is one of seven National Research Centres with eight Professorships, a graduate school yDiv, a strong Bioinformatics, IT and Outreach unit and the Synthesis Centre for Biodiversity Sciences (sDiv). iDiv itself is funded by the German Research Foundation (DFG FZT 118).
 It is located in the city of Leipzig, jointly hosted by the Friedrich Schiller University Jena (FSU), the Martin Luther University Halle Wittenberg (MLU), the University of Leipzig (UL), and the Helmholtz Centre for Environmental Research – UFZ.
-It is furthermore supported by the Leibniz Association, the Max Planck Society, the Klaus-Tschira foundation, and the Free State of Saxony.
+It is additionally supported by the Leibniz Association, the Max Planck Society, the Klaus-Tschira foundation, and the Free State of Saxony.

 The four overarching iDiv questions of biodiversity science are:

 - How can we detect and quantify biodiversity (‘detection’)?

 - What are the consequences of biodiversity for the functioning of ecosystems (‘consequences’)?

 - How can we safeguard biodiversity (‘conservation’)?

 2 Goals of sDiv – the tool to create synergy